|Holland 2002 vs Germany|

 Known for his speed, Marc Overmars was a member of the youthful Ajax team that won the European cup in 1995.
 He moved to Arsenal in 1997, where he starred playing under Arsene Wenger.
 He won the Double in 1997-1998.
 He later moved to Barcelona and Go Ahead Eagles.
 His career with Oranja lasted from 1993 to 2004, and was an important player.
 He won the Best Young Player Award at USA 1994.

 After making a name for himself at Ajax from 1997 to 2003, Andy van der Meyde went on to represent Inter Milan and Everton, his spell at the latter club being cut short due to several problems, both on and off the pitch.
 He also had an unsuccessful spells with PSV.
-He earned 7 caps for Holland.
+He earned 7 caps for Netherlands.
 He was a key player at the European Championship in 2004, but seldom received a call up after that tournament after the emerge of a new generation of Dutch attackers.

 |Andy van der Meyde|